Troth Bylaws v. 4.0

 5.1 The High Rede

-The High Rede shall have between three and nine members.
+The High Rede shall have between three and nine members, including the Steer.
 The actual number at a given time shall be decided by the High Rede, where a smaller High Rede may be appropriate for a smaller corporate membership.
-If the number of corporate members is greater than 500, an attempt to elect a nine-member High Rede is required.

 Members of the High Rede shall be elected by the Full Members of the Corporation.